carlos-a-g-h/the-ledger-of-my-shed/README.md

 - CRUD operations for assets definitions
 - Accumulative history for each asset
-- Large scale record modifications using orders
+- Large scale record modifications using orders.
+Orders are by default locked down uopon executing and can be used for auditing or accurate book keeping
-- User accounts system with dynamic passwords
+- User accounts system with dynamic passwords.
+Users can be created or deleted by the root account
-- Export assets and orders as excel files
+- Export assets and orders as excel files.
+The resulting excel files can be edited for any specific purposes

 ### Pending

-- User creation functionality (the only user right now is root)
 - Propper API (route naming, authorization, etc... ) for custom clients
 - Better CSS consistency